pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 depictions of researcher workflows.
 All of these things are great, but they don't invite participation by themselves.
-We've talked a lot about attribution, but there's something more to the concept of the researcher that we're not yet talking about.
+We've talked a lot about attribution, but there's something more to the concept of the researcher that we're not yet talking about that much.
 We need something social that draws people _into_ the process (while, of course, preserving the attribution, integrity, and openness of the contributions).
 What about the questions and intentions of the researcher?
 This is the level at which I think we really need to be sharing.

 Our process as a committee in defining the Scholarly Commons, aside from the workshops that we have held, has been mostly limited to seeking feedback when